-ChemTreat field engineers are experts in industrial cooling, with extensive experience in a variety of applications.
+ChemTreat field engineers are industrial cooling specialists, with extensive experience in a variety of applications.

 Experience has taught us no two industrial cooling water systems are alike.
 Each system is impacted by the raw water source, air quality, flow rates, metallurgy, temperature, humidity, operating procedures, and a host of other factors.
 There is no one-size-fits-all solution; the best water treatment programs are specifically tailored to meet the needs of your particular system.

 Our treatment program starts with an assessment of the process, water chemistry, cooling requirements, and metallurgy in your industrial cooling system.
 This allows us to determine whether there is a tendency towards corrosion, scale, and/or fouling.
-Our chemical programs are effectively used to reduce and prevent these issues in industrial cooling water systems.
+Our chemical programs are effectively used to help reduce these issues in industrial cooling water systems.

-We expertly apply our products to keep your system running at peak efficiency, extend equipment life, reduce water usage, and protect the environment.
-We also offer state-of-the-art control and monitoring technology with DCS compatibility to increase reliability and decrease costs.
+Applying our products can help keep your system running at peak efficiency, extend equipment life, reduce water usage, and protect the environment.
+We also offer state-of-the-art control and monitoring technology with DCS compatibility to help increase reliability and decrease costs.

 Closed Loop SystemsMost chilled water systems incorporate an open recirculating system with a cooling tower for condenser cooling.
 Our field engineers have expertise with all associated equipment, including evaporative condensers, shell and tube heat exchangers, plate and frame heat exchangers, etc.

 ChemTreat is the knowledge leader in cooling treatment.
 Our field engineers average 16 years of experience with industrial water cooling, providing our customers with the highest level of expertise and service available.

 BREAKTHROUGH INNOVATIONS IN CLOSED LOOP COOLING SYSTEMS